Shoulder impingement surgery is a popular procedure that doesn’t work says a new study. 3 things you can do now to get relief without surgery.

 According to NPR, “in an arthroscopic surgical procedure known as subacromial decompression, surgeons insert an instrument through a small hole in the shoulder to remove some of the bone and soft tissue.
 The idea, Beard says, is to reduce stress and open up the space — “theoretically relieving the pain.””

-According to the book, Cheating Mother Nature, what you need to know to beat chronic pain, in order to understand why we hurt, we must look at structure from an engineers point of view.
-Brian Rothbart D.P.M. in the 1990’s offered an explanation based on engineering principals called Bio implosion.
+According to the book, Cheating Mother Nature, what you need to know to beat chronic pain, in order to understand why we hurt, we must look at the structure from an engineer’s point of view.
+Brian Rothbart D.P.M. in the 1990s offered an explanation based on engineering principles called Bio implosion.

 While the recent NPR article on this discussed the condition, it is apparent from their discussion with Dr. Richard Baron, president of the American Board of Internal Medicine Foundation, that medically, they may be missing the point on shoulder impingement due to reductionist thinking, meaning they are looking at the part, rather than the person attached to the part.

-Chiropractic sport physicians are more holistic in their approach and may be a better source of how to effectively treat most shoulder problems.
-From impingement, to frozen shoulder to chronic shoulder pain and dysfunction, most shoulder problems involve the body and posture.
-If you have ever watched anyone lift or grab something, they are using more than the shoulder joint; they are using the legs, their back, their mid section and their core.
+Chiropractic sports physicians are more holistic in their approach and maybe a better source of how to effectively treat most shoulder problems.
+From impingement to frozen shoulder to chronic shoulder pain and dysfunction, most shoulder problems involve the body and posture.
+If you have ever watched anyone lift or grab something, they are using more than the shoulder joint; they are using the legs, their back, their midsection, and their core.
 If the core is distorted, it will pull the shoulder forward and can create shoulder pain.
 We inherit our body style which can predispose us mechanically to shoulder pain.
 Perhaps, doctors should consider sending these patients to chiropractors first.

 Here are 3 things you can do now that can improve shoulder function and chronic shoulder pain.